joseph-flinn/site/frontend/posts/the-k8s-story.md

 Through the class work, I have had a chance to reflect back over my engineering career and write about some of the large challenges that I have overcome.
-I have written about some of these challenges separately, but put together they make up the longest, most challenging, and most rewarding project that I have been a part of.
+I have written about some of these challenges separately, but put together they make up the longest, most challenging, and most rewarding project that I have yet been a part of.

 ### Infrastructure and Deployment